JenuelDev/BroJenuelPortfolio/README.md

 forget to Credit the designer as well.

 ### How to change data ?
-You can change data under this project by chaning the
+You can change data under this project by changing the
 values of javascript files inside `src/data/*`.
 You can change data for each pages.

 ### Preview